backupparachute/acts_as_auditable/README.md

 Explanation :

 If found that the Espinita implementation as a Rails engine was a good idea and cleaner than the Sweeper objects of Audited.
 But it misses the ```has_associated_audits``` method from Audited gem.
-On the top of that, the scope name wasn't very meaningfull, so I renamed it to ActsAsAuditable.
+On the top of that, the scope name (Espinita) wasn't very meaningfull, so I renamed it to ```ActsAsAuditable```.
 Thus this new gem.
+It provides the same database schema than Audited so uou can easily switch from Audited to ActsAsAuditable.

 ## Installation